varun070298/Germany-Statistics/README.md

 # Germany-Statistics
-This notebook is made to explore and visualize data provided by https://data.humdata.org/dataset/hdro-data-for-germany.
+This project is made to explore and visualize data provided by https://data.humdata.org/dataset/hdro-data-for-germany.